 1. Take Control of Your Electronics

 Go through each of your child’s devices to see what is installed.
 Some apps are not safe and are dangerous.
 Snapchat, for example, allows naked photos to be uploaded, which are deleted quickly.
-While many use Snapchat for news and information, the danger for kids is too high.
+While many use Snapchat for news and information, the danger for kids is too great.
 Make sure to eliminate dangerous apps and ensure you are the only one who can install them.
 Installing system monitoring software like Norton Family can help you monitor your child’s devices.
 If you are not in control of your child’s devices, someone else could be.

-2. Password Protect your Internet Connection & Set Timers
+2. Password Protect Your Internet Connection & Set Timers

 3. Structure your Child’s Day